 As a prospective student, you will also probably be interested in offsetting the $55,292 yearly tuition, which is where the optional honor essays come in.
 Unfortunately, WashU has yet to release the essays for the 2020-2021 application cycle.
 The remainder of this blog will be based on the content for last year, but check back in September for the rest of the new material!

 WashU has a number of first-year-student academic scholarship and fellowship programs, which are another opportunity to demonstrate your interest and match with the school.

 First, before we discuss how best to approach these scholarship and fellowship applications, we need to keep in mind the mission statement of WashU:

 “To discover and disseminate knowledge, and protect the freedom of inquiry through research, teaching, and learning.”

-If we keep this mission statement and the university motto “Strength through Truth” in mind, the focus points for the scholarship and fellowship applications will be easier to discern.
+Since the university’s motto is “Strength through Truth,” the focus points for the scholarship and fellowship applications should be centered around these themes.

 The Honorary Scholars Program in Arts and Sciences are divided into four specific scholarships:

 - Arthur Holly Compton Fellowships for the physical sciences and mathematics.

 - George E. Mylonas Scholarships for the humanities